-Picture this, you drop your kids off at school and then make a stop at Walmart on your way home - in your latest family vehicle - the trusty military tank!
-With their immense size and military history, these armored cars are extremely interesting and could be an ideal option for you.
+Picture this: you drop your kids off at school and then make a stop at Walmart on your way home - in your latest family vehicle - the trusty military tank!
+With their immense size and the army history, these armored cars are exciting and could be an ideal option for you.
 It may seem like something you would only see in an action movie.
 While you may be able to drive these on private property - the question remains: Can you make a tank street legal in the United States?

-Making an armored vehicle, like a tank, into a street-legal vehicle in the United States is complicated but it can be done whether you are ex-military or the average person.
-But first, you have to navigate a multitude of federal, state, and local guidelines.
-These regulations make sure that any motor driven on public roads is safe to use and won't be a hazard to other road users or pedestrians.
-Keep reading to find out the key considerations and steps you would need to follow to make a tank street legal in the US.
+Making an armored vehicle, like a tank, into a street-legal car in the United States is complicated, but it can be done whether you are ex-military or the average person.
+But first, you must navigate many federal, state, and local guidelines.
+These regulations ensure that any motor driven on public roads is safe to use and won't be a hazard to other road users or pedestrians.
+Keep reading to discover the key considerations and steps you would need to follow to make a tank street legal in the US.

 Is It Legal?

 With special licenses in place, battle tank ownership by the average person is legal in the United States.
 But owning a tank to drive on private land and making that tank street-legal are two entirely different things.
-Whether you are modifying a historic vehicle or a modern tank to make a street-legal tank you are required to follow multiple federal, state, and local regulations.
+Whether you are modifying a historic vehicle or a modern tank to make a street-legal tank, you must follow multiple federal, state, and local regulations.

 Federal Regulations

-At the federal level, commercial Motors is primarily regulated by the Federal Motor Carrier Safety Administration (FMCSA).
-The FMCSA is the federal body in charge of protection requirements for commercial motors.
-Being military vehicles, however, tanks don’t come under the categories typically managed by the FMCSA.
-So who would need to regulate the safety considerations?
+At the federal level, commercial Motors are primarily regulated by the Federal Motor Carrier Safety Administration (FMCSA), which is in charge of protection requirements for commercial motors.
+However, tanks are military vehicles, so they don’t fall under the categories typically managed by the FMCSA.
+So, who would need to regulate the safety considerations?

-Typically, a tank would be classified as a motor vehicle by the National Highway Traffic Safety Administration (NHTSA) and therefore must meet the Federal Motor Vehicle Safety Standards (FMVSS) to be driven on public roads.
+Typically, the National Highway Traffic Safety Administration (NHTSA) classifies a tank as a motor vehicle, and it must, therefore, meet the Federal Motor Vehicle Safety Standards (FMVSS) to be driven on public roads.

 These standards include a variety of different protection requirements.
 To be considered road safe, tanks must be fitted with necessary safety equipment they may not have in their original condition.
 This includes: